dgerosa/filltex/README.md

 ## Known limitations

+  - Treating eprints with ADS is tricky because when an eprint gets published they change the database key!
+For instance, it switches from `2016arXiv160203837T` to `2016PhRvL.116f1102A`.
+If you're citing a prepreint which is not yes published, everything is fine: only the arxiv key (e.g. `2016arXiv160203837T`) is available and your reference list will show the arXiv version.
+If you're citing a paper that is published, both the key for the arxiv version (e.g. `2016arXiv160203837T`) and the key for the published version (e.g. `2016PhRvL.116f1102A`) will point to the published version!
+If you have a paper with citations to both, they will be treated as two identical records and the same reference will appear twice in the list.
+To avoid the issue, always use the published-paper key if a published version is indexed in ADS.
+INSPIRE doesn't have this problem, because they don't change the cite key when a paper get published.

   - Multiple bibliographies are not allowed, only one `.bib` file per paper.
 I don't plan to implement multiple bibliographies, because you're not going to need them with this script: one paper, one bibliography.

-  - eprints in ADS are tricky.
-When an eprint get published they change the cite key, but and ADS search now points to the published version.
-This means that if you have a old arXiv reference, my script will like to store it with a different records.
-I fixed this now: this is a published paper \cite{2010PhRvD..81h4054K} and this is its arXiv version \cite{2010arXiv1002.2643K}.
-It will appear twice in the bibliography, that's unavoidable because the script can't know that the paper is the same if it appears with two different (both allowed!) keys.
-INSPIRE doesn't have this problem, because they don't change the cite key when a paper get published.

 ### Credits